logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">**‣** REIMBURSEMENT OF TRANSFER FEES</span></span>

 1. **◦** You have at least $25,000 in assets as of the last business day of each calendar quarter
-   **◦** You completed at least 2 commission-generating equity or option trades during the immediately preceding calendar quarter**
+   **◦** You completed at least 2 commission-generating equity or option trades during the immediately preceding calendar quarter
-   ◦** You completed at least 8 commission-generating equity or option trades during the immediately preceding 12 months**
-   ◦** You add $100 or more to your account each month by recurring electronic funds contribution**
-   ◦** You qualify for the Young Investor offer
 2.

 ### Pick #2: TD Direct Investing